educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 ## Create a `conda` Environment for JupyterHub and Install JupyterHub

-We will use `conda` in order to create a new environment for JupyterHub in `/opt/jupyterhub` and install JupyterHub and JupyterLab into the environment.
+You will use `conda` in order to create a new environment for JupyterHub in `/opt/jupyterhub` and install JupyterHub and JupyterLab into the environment.
 This environment will be created and managed by the root account.
 Because `/opt/jupyterhub` is not a default path that `conda` searches for environments, this environment is hidden from users i.e., it won't show up in `conda env list`.

 ```bash
 sudo /opt/conda/condabin/conda create --prefix /opt/jupyterhub python=3.8 jupyterhub jupyterlab ipykernel